Edward Balliol: Claimant to the Scottish throne

 Edward Balliol was crowned at Scone on 24 September 1332, but three months later he was forced to flee back to England, following a surprise attack by nobles loyal to David II at the Battle of Annan.
 On his retreat from Scotland, Balliol sought refuge with the Clifford family, land owners in Westmorland, and stayed in their castles at Appleby, Brougham, Brough, and Pendragon.

 In early 1333, Edward III openly declared his support for Balliol as king.
-Balliol returned to Scotland with Edward and an English army in the summer, Capturing Berwick and defeating the Scottish forces at the Battle of Halidon Hill.
+Balliol returned to Scotland with Edward and an English army in the summer, capturing Berwick and defeating the Scottish forces at the Battle of Halidon Hill.
 Balliol, under the Treaty of Newcastle (1334), then ceded the whole of the district formerly known as Lothian to Edward and paid homage to him as liege lord while staying in Blackfriars friary in Newcastle upon Tyne.
 He was also betrothed to Edward III's sister Joan of the Tower, who was already married to David II.
 Despite David II fleeing Scotland for France, Balliol's position was still not secure, and infighting between his supporters along with frequent fighting from pro-Bruce forces caused Balliol to flee Scotland once again.
 In November 1334, Edward III and Balliol invaded again, but unable to bring the Scots to battle, they retreated in February 1335.
 On 30 November 1335, a pro-Balliol army under the command of Strathbogie was defeated at the Battle of Culblean, which was the effective end of Balliol's attempt to overthrow the King of Scots.

-In early 1336 a truce was proposed with intervention from Philip VI of France.
+In early 1336, a truce was proposed with intervention from Philip VI of France.
 The truce would have recognized Balliol as king and allowed him to marry princess Joan, and David II would become his heir.
 David however, rejected the treaty.
 Edward III and Balliol returned again in July 1336 with a large English army and advanced through Scotland, first to Glasgow and then to Perth, destroying the surrounding countryside as they went but by late 1336, the Scots had regained control over virtually all of Scotland, and by 1338 the tide had turned against the usurper.

 Edward Balliol returned to Scotland after the defeat of King David II at the Battle of Neville's Cross in 1346 and with a small force raised an insurrection in Galloway in a final attempt to gain the crown of Scotland.
 He only succeeded in gaining control of some of Galloway, with his power diminishing there until 1355.

 Final years

-On 20 January 1356, Balliol surrendered his claim to the Scottish throne to Edward III in exchange for an English pension.
+On 20 January 1356, Balliol surrendered his claim to the Scottish throne to Edward III in exchange for an English pension of £2,000 per annum.
 He spent the rest of his life living near Yorkshire and died childless in January 1364, at Wheatley, Doncaster.
 The location of his grave has been speculated to be under a Doncaster Post Office.